 For DHCP, it depends on which client. dhcpcd will execute /etc/dhcpcd/dhcpcd-<interface>.exe (e.g. dhcpcd-eth0.exe) whenever a lease is obtained or renewed.
 So this is where to put a reference to your firewall script.
-For pump, the main configuration file is /etc/pump.conf.
+For pump (the default on Red Hat), the main configuration file is /etc/pump.conf.
 Pump will run whatever script is defined by the "script" statement any time there is a new or renewed lease: